Get E-Book

 import { count } from './b.js';

-After instantiation, a.js's count refers to the same binding slot as b.js's exported count.
-The slot will receive its value during evaluation, but the relationship already exists.
+After instantiation, a.js has a count binding that points to the exported count slot in b.js.
+The value will be filled in during evaluation, but the connection already exists.

 Evaluation

-Each module evaluates exactly once for a given cache identity.
-Later imports receive the cached module namespace, backed by the same binding slots and whatever values those live bindings currently hold.
+Each module evaluates once for a given cache identity.
+Later imports receive the cached module namespace object.
+The namespace still points at the same live bindings.

-This separation has a startup cost that CommonJS does not pay in the same way.
-CommonJS loads depth-first as require() calls execute, compiling and running each file as it is encountered.
-ESM must discover and link the graph before running module bodies.
-For a deep dependency tree, that can mean more file reads and parses before the first module body runs.
-The tradeoff is that names are validated, cycles are represented, and dependencies are resolved before application code starts executing.
+This upfront work has a startup cost.
+CommonJS loads as require() calls execute, compiling and running each file as it is reached.
+ESM discovers and links the graph before module bodies run.
+For a deep dependency tree, that can mean more file reads and parses before the first module body executes.

 Import Syntax